tvcsantos/blackduck-report-action/README.md

 This action provides support for creating Black Duck reports.
 Currently, it supports the following types:

 - Software Bill of Materials (SBOM)
+- License Reports

 Software Bill of Materials (SBOM) reports can be generated in the following formats:
 - SPDX v2.2
 - SPDX v2.3
 - CycloneDX v1.3
 - CycloneDX v1.4

+License reports can be generated in the following formats:
+- JSON
+- TEXT

 ## Changelog